 Which Caribbean isle is called ‘the nature island”?

-The island, Dominica is referred to as “the nature island.
+The island, of Dominica, is referred to as “the nature island.
 This is because, compared to the other Caribbean islands, Dominica doesn’t have as many beach resorts.

 Instead, the main draw is to explore the lush tropical jungle, decorated with waterfalls, volcanoes & exotic species.